Imagine that you retired today. How would you celebrate the occasion?

 Curious, I looked up “house-swapping”.

-If you’d like to learn more about the House Swapping or Home Exchange, I invite you to buy this book through our Amazon affiliate link.
-You’ll get Amazon’s great prices without paying a penny more and we’ll get a few cents commission.
+If you’d like to learn more about House Swapping or Home Exchange, I invite you to read our article Affordable Travel for Retirees or buy this book through our Amazon affiliate link.
+You’ll get Amazon’s great prices without paying a penny more and we’ll get a few cents commission for which we are grateful.

 Book Description from Amazon: If you like to travel and you have more time than money, you definitely need to know about home exchange and how to do it.
 Let this book be your guide.